vinoth789/Money-tracker/docs/_posts/2017-05-02-UserStories.md

 <li><p>User should be able to add a new transaction on click of the`+`icon in the home screen.</p></li>
 <li><p>User should be able to view the report on click of the `report`icon in the home screen. </p></li>
 <li><p> On click of the`+`icon in the home screen,the user should be redirected to a new screen where he/she should be able to add the transaction details.</p></li>
+<li><p>Before landing on the Add transaction details page, the user should be able to select whether the transaction is income or expense</p></li>
 <li><p>In the transaction screen user should be able to add the following details, </p>
 <div><ul>
 <li><p>Amount that he had spent,</p></li>